Promarch/knee_eval_ros2/README.md

 # Packages for knee evaluation

-This repo contains all packages necessary to run the knee evaluation setup.
-It contains the following packages
+This repo contains all packages necessary to run the knee evaluation setup, with the packages explained below.
+For a more comprehensive description of the individual packages please go to their respective readme files.

 ### mocap4ros_optitrack & mocap_msgs